 In the first semester, we begin with the issues relating to contract formation - i.e. with the making of contracts.
 We will consider the formal contract and its creation and also find out when the law will recognise a simple contract as legally binding.
 Next, we will look at what the contract says that the parties are expected to do.
 The obligations in the contract are contained in the contract terms.
 We will look at different types of terms and how the courts will interpret these.

 In the second semester, we first look at damages and then the right to withhold performance if the counterparty fails or refuses to perform its part.
 We find out what a client can do when faced with a breach of contract, i.e. when the other party has not fulfilled their side of the agreement.
 Finally we look at mistaken assumptions and how the law regulates this area.

-The assessment scheme for the course consists of four items:
+The assessment scheme for the course consists of three items:

 Both the test and the final exam are open book.
 This means that you may, if you wish, bring into the test and exam and refer to any materials such as casebooks, textbooks and study notes.

 Please note the tutorial essay is a compulsory course requirement.
-Students must receive a passing mark (i.e. 50%) for the tutorial essay to pass the course, regardless of whether plussage applies.
+Students must receive a passing mark (i.e. 50%) for the tutorial essay to pass the course.
 Students will not receive a grade for this course unless a passing essay is completed.

 Burrows, Finn & Todd Law of Contract in New Zealand (6th ed, LexisNexis NZ, Wellington, 2017) is the main New Zealand text, although other useful texts include those by Chitty, Treitel, and Greig and Davis, all of which are held on reserve in the Law Library.